Pragmatism, Functionalism, And William James Psychology

 Getty/Vadym Pastukh

-Explore William James and his work in psychology symptoms
+Explore William James’ work in psychology

-If you're interested in seeing how modern psychological theories function in practice, you might consider signing up for an online therapy platform like BetterHelp, which houses to a growing network of licensed providers.
-In addition, you can change your therapist at any time if needed, allowing you unique control over your care.
+If you're interested in seeing how modern psychological theories function in practice, you might consider signing up for an online therapy platform like BetterHelp, which houses a growing network of licensed providers.
+In addition, you can change your therapist at any time if needed, allowing you more control over your care.

 Takeaway

-You might consider therapy if you have questions about William James's theories about emotion or any mental health concerns.
-Therapy is a learning process and a form of treatment, and over 41.7 million US adults see a counselor each year.
+You might consider therapy if you have questions about William James' theories about emotion or any mental health concerns.
+Therapy is a learning process and a form of treatment, and over 41.7 million U.S. adults see a counselor each year.
 Connecting with a therapist can allow you to learn unique facts about your brain and body while improving your functioning in daily life.
 Take the first step by contacting a therapist for further guidance.

 Explore mental health options online